Why Yoga? How ECI’s Community Yoga Classes Relate to Our Mission by Dr. Marc Fasanella

 Yoga is a path to accomplishing both mental and physical strength and flexibility.
 In my case, when I break my yoga routine after a short time the arthritis begins to affect me, and my mental clarity, focus, and connectedness to nature suffers as well.
 Many have found that tending a garden or spending time in nature also improve one’s mental and physical health, so we encourage all of these things as components of a healthy community culture – It is why the Ecological Culture Initiative is a cultural organization, and not solely an environmental organization.

-ECI offers a donation-based community Yoga class at 6pm on Sunday evenings at Good Ground Yoga in Hampton Bays taught by a rotating group of affiliated teachers.
+Join ECI for Community Yoga at the House of Wellness on Sunday evenings from 6pm (starting April 7, 2019).
 Our goal is to supplement and nurture interest in the many other wonderful Yoga offerings in our community with a reflective, restorative practice related to our mission.